Robo-91/Rock-Paper-Scissors-Game/README.md

 This project is part of the Odin Project Curriculum, and was built with HTML, CSS, and javascript.

-The purpose of implementing this page was to learn how to use certain features of DOM manipulation, including how to select elements from my HTML page and manipulating them with addEventListener.
+The purpose of implementing this page was to learn how to use certain features of DOM manipulation, including how to select elements from an HTML page and manipulate them with addEventListener.

 ## Technologies Used